willhk10/BasicCAD/README.md

 ## ***Description***

 This was actually a lot easier than I thought it was.
 I thought that it would be hard on OnShape due to the change of platform, but i got used to it very quickly.
+This part was a rectangle that was extruded 8mm, with 6 holes spread evenly across the face of the part.

 ---